Unlock the Power of Telemetry in Semantic Kernel SDK

 As more and more customers are becoming reliant on the Semantic Kernel SDK to create sophisticated and powerful applications, we have heard the need for greater transparency into end-to-end traceability and debugging.
 For example, if you want to know how a specific plugin can impact performance or looking for a way to debug a request this blog post is for you.

-We have chosen to use Azure Application Insights, but feel free to use any telemetry provider of your choice, including examples such as OpenTelemetry or Prometheus.
+We have chosen to use Azure Application Insights, but feel free to use any telemetry provider of your choice, such as Prometheus.
 Apologies for the longer than usual blog post but we have some goodness to share!

 Key Benefits of effective product telemetry